Dipsingh/dipsingh.github.io/_posts/2022-12-28-Sibyl-Routing-Protocol-Evaluation.md

 {: .center}
 ![Sample Topology](/images/post18/fig_2.png "Sample Topology")

+In the above diagram, we can see `2` for each link as a result of `2` withdraws between each eBGP adjacency giving us a total score of `6` for messaging load.

 ### Locality (Blast Radius)

 Sibyl measures the blast radius of a failure or recovery event by applying the following steps: